Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Further, non-competition and non-solicitation provisions in employment agreements are considered to be in restraint of trade by Canadian courts and therefore unenforceable unless the employer can establish that they are reasonable in terms of the activity covered and their geographic scope and duration.
 An employer cannot avail itself of a non-competition provision if it has terminated the employment relationship without cause.

-Quebec also has French language legislation which requires employers to communicate with their employees and make relevant documentation available in French.
+Québec also has French language legislation which requires employers to communicate with their employees and make relevant documentation available in French.

-An executive’s right to receive and exercise stock options or other incentive compensation on termination of an employment relationship is subject to the relevant provisions of the employer’s stock option plan.
+Additionally, an executive’s right to receive and exercise stock options or other incentive compensation upon termination of an employment relationship is subject to the relevant provisions of the employer’s stock option plan.
 These plans typically provide that an executive’s options cease to vest on termination of employment.
 However, the Canadian courts have interpreted the term ‘termination of employment’ in such plans to mean lawful termination.
 Accordingly, to be lawful, termination of employment occurs only at the end of a period of reasonable notice, thus entitling the employee to claim damages for the lost opportunity to exercise options to which he or she would have been entitled during the notice period.
 In many cases, the courts have found that where a stock option plan contains no clear triggering event, the effective termination of employment date is that on which the executive would have ceased to be an executive had they been given reasonable notice.
 Accordingly, to ensure the correct interpretation of a stock option or other incentive compensation plan, an employer should ensure that its plans and any related documentation are clearly drafted.
 Employers should also specify in employment contracts that the term ‘termination of employment’ in its stock option and other plans means the actual date on which formal notice of termination is given to the executive.

 Is there any general advice you would give in the labour/employment area?